evgeshabond/storage-backend/README.md

 # storage-backend

-## It is a server-side of Storage application.
+## It is a backend for pet project with user auth and crud operations

+## Tech stack
+- Node.js + Express
+- MongoDB + Mongoose

 Later i will add REST API description